RAgHavj12345/ArtisanAI/README.md

 ### 💡 Our Solution: ArtisanAI

-[cite_start]ArtisanAI is an AI-powered partner that acts as a **"virtual business coach"** for every local creator[cite: 19].
-Instead of just being another marketplace, our tool helps with the hard parts. [cite_start]It instantly crafts compelling product descriptions and SEO tags to get them noticed [cite: 14, 28, 29][cite_start], suggests fair pricing to ensure they're properly compensated [cite: 15, 30][cite_start], and provides a simple dashboard with sales analytics to help them understand their business and forecast demand[cite: 17, 33].
+ArtisanAI is an AI-powered partner that acts as a **"virtual business coach"** for every local creator.
+Instead of just being another marketplace, our tool helps with the hard parts.
+It instantly crafts compelling product descriptions and SEO tags to get them noticed, suggests fair pricing to ensure they're properly compensated, and provides a simple dashboard with sales analytics to help them understand their business and forecast demand.

-[cite_start]Our mission is to preserve cultural heritage [cite: 90][cite_start], empower local economies [cite: 89][cite_start], and create a global bridge between grassroots artisans and buyers who value authentic, handmade goods[cite: 22, 94].
+Our mission is to preserve cultural heritage, empower local economies, and create a global bridge between grassroots artisans and buyers who value authentic, handmade goods.

 ---